Physical Therapy Prerequisite Course Guidelines

 - Completion of all prerequisites AND undergraduate courses prior to beginning the PT program

-- A GPA of 3.2 or better in these prerequisites is required
+- Overall and prerequisite GPA of 3.2 or better

 For SHU Undergraduate Students, pre-requisites can be taken: